qafny/qaskell/qaskell-submission/artifact/README.md

 #### Expected result

 There are 2 valid quantum solutions with high probability to clique finding: 00111 and 11000.
-Note: Qiskit is little endian.
+Note: Qiskit is little endian, bit strings should be read backwards.

 ## Type Inference